 Ignorance, especially mine, was intolerable.
 I expected more of myself and set out to learn what I could, just in case my pigtails ever held court with a pre-polling candidate again.Perhaps that's why my grandfather started saving the newspaper clippings.
 About the war.
 The peace process.
 The presidency.
 The assassinations.
 Current events.
 Senate races.
 I still have the yellowed marks of that time in my closet where I keep his things.

 And even after all this time you see, the ghost walks around in my pencil head at night - causing me to remember the Joes and the governors and the furniture plant needy and that laugh of his that welcomed even the most down trodden of souls.
 What made him tick?
-My grandfather was so religious that he would even buy gas on Sundays.
+My grandfather was so religious that he wouldn't even buy gas on Sundays.
 He gave more than 10% of his wages to his small church all his life and was the Superintendent of Sunday Schools for seventeen years.

 It was about respect.

 For himself and for others.
 Everyday.
 Not just on Sundays.
 He stood up when a woman entered the room long after it was fashionably safe not to do so.
 He dressed extremely well and took care of himself.
 He listened.
 He laughed.
 He loved immensely and huge.
 Where did it come from?
 That answer is easy.
 It's explained in a memory I have of him standing time and time again with his gentleman's hat in his hand as he prayed aloud in some small sanctuary or at home, oftentimes dropping to one knee and never failing to bring the presence of peace to those present.